Adityachoubey26/techvistar-website/README.md

 ---

-# 📄 License
+# 📌 Project Information

-This project is developed for **TechVistar** as part of a professional frontend development workflow.
+This project is being developed as part of the **Veenero Frontend Development Internship**.

+The website is built for **TechVistar** following modern frontend development practices, scalable architecture, and a production-ready workflow.

+This repository is intended for development purposes as part of the internship program.

 ---